yenchenlin/paper-notes/outsider_tour_of_RL_1.md

 <img src="https://user-images.githubusercontent.com/7057863/43361653-579f3e50-9307-11e8-944f-d62ca11c92b1.png" alt="drawing" width="400px"/>

-- According to the figurer above, the author claims that
+- According to the figurer above, the author claims that:

   1. Unsupervised Searning is by far the easiest of the three types of ML problems because the stakes are low.
 There is no wrong answer for summarization.
   2. Supervised Learning is more challenging as we can evaluate accuracy in a principled manner on new data.